vertical-knowledge/flask-ripozo/docs/source/flask_tutorial/resources.rst

             Relationship('task_board', property_map=dict(task_board_id='id'), relation='TaskBoardResource'),
         )

- Now we have a completely reusable basis for our RESTful application!
+We now have a reusable core to our RESTful API.
+This is reusable across various web frameworks, databases (you will have to change the manager), or REST protocol.